dakom/sodium-typescript-playground/Notes.md

 Since this is still early on and I haven't built a large-scale application with this approach yet, it might need adaptation- but it's working so far :D

+## Variable types

+In general - almost all variables are const.
+When they aren't, they're almost always private to the containing class or closure.
+When they aren't, they're almost always readonly.

+There are very, _very_ few cases of real exposed mutable variables, and these are very much on purpose and only used at the beginning/end of the burrito for intentional performance-optimizing or unavoidable side-effects.

+It would be nice if there were some sort of linter or detection capability to warn when this isn't the case, but for now it's all manual.

+# Primitives

-# Listen
+## Listen

-## Listen is the end - and it's really for side-effects
+### Listen is the end - and it's really for side-effects

 This is a major paradigm shift compared to how `listen()` plays a role in typical oop event-driven architectures.